 Top 5 functional requirements for your ecommerce site

-How do you gain the edge over your competitors when selling online?
+How do you gain an edge over your competitors when selling online?
 A seamless customer experience meeting with a flexible backend system can help you convert over the other guys.
-When looking at building out your perfect ecommerce website, take into consideration these five essential tips to win over the conversion.
+When you build your perfect ecommerce website, consider these five essential tips to win conversions.

 The top 5 functional requirements for ecommerce design are:

 - Speed — Shoppers expect lightning-speed load times, and Google does too.

 - Mobile Friendliness — Make sure your responsive implementation is professionally executed, as clunky mobile experience discounts the quality of the business for the fast-paced shopper.